kriebb/kriebb.github.io/_posts/2023-06-10-safeguard-your-private-data-programmers-discover-secret-scanning.md

 By using GitLeaks with Azure DevOps, regularly scanning code using GitLeaks and integrating it into the development pipeline can prevent code merges with potential vulnerabilities and prevent them from moving into production, protecting organizations' valuable data, and reputations.

 I can use [Gitleaks as a plugin on Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Foxholenl.Gitleaks).
-When reading that page, I noticed that the author @[JoostVoskuil](@https://github.com/JoostVoskuil/azure-devops-gitleaks/commits?author=JoostVoskuil) gives credit to a colleague of mine: [Jesse Houwing - Xebia | Xpirit](https://xpirit.com/team/jesse-houwing/).
+When reading that page, I noticed that the author @[JoostVoskuil](@https://github.com/JoostVoskuil/azure-devops-gitleaks/commits?author=JoostVoskuil) gives credit to a colleague of mine: [Jesse Houwing - <code>Xebia | Xpirit</code>](https://xpirit.com/team/jesse-houwing/).

 [Mark Patton gives a good view on how to use GitLeaks in Azure DevOps.](https://markpatton.cloud/2020/09/26/secret-scanning-protecting-your-code-in-azure-devops/)